-As we’ve written previously, CMS is currently accepting state applications for a new total cost of care model that represents a sweeping vision for healthcare transformation.
-This new AHEAD model is based largely on a 30-year experiment in Maryland, and our in-depth blog series on that experiment is still one of the most popular things we’ve ever published.
-(Click here for Part I.)
+As we've written previously, CMS is currently accepting state applications for a new total cost of care model that represents a sweeping vision for healthcare transformation.
+This new AHEAD model is based largely on a 30-year experiment in Maryland, which we explained comprehensively in our "Guide to the Maryland Model and the Path AHEAD."

-With hospitals and physicians wondering how their business might change under the AHEAD model, we turned to Dr. Rachel Mandel, the author of those blog posts, to ask for her insights.
+With hospitals and physicians wondering how their business might change under the AHEAD model, we turned to Dr. Rachel Mandel, the co-author of our Guide, to ask for her insights.
 Dr. Mandel is a senior clinical advisor with Ascendient and a longtime leader in Maryland healthcare.

 RJ: What is your experience with the Maryland Medicare Waiver models, now called Total Cost of Care?